federatedcloud/maskdata/README.md

 change we make is to add "read_psrdata_mask()".
 This function is a copy of "read_psrdata()", but with a write step that writes the masked data to file.
 The only changes are for opening and writing this file.
-The file name is hard-coded as "raw_data_with_mask.fits".
+The file name is hard-coded as "raw_data_with_mask.fil".

 ### `backend_common.h`